Irish Association for Emergency Medicine: Constitution 2022

 Visitors may be invited by the officers of the Association to attend meetings and take part in discussions but are not entitled to vote.

 6. Fee-paying Membership Groupings and Entitlements

 6.2.
-Associate Membership is available to a non-Consultant hospital doctor, such as an Associate Specialist; Associate Emergency Physician; Staff Grade; Specialist Registrar; Registrar; Senior House Officer; Intern or equivalent, working in or having an interest in Emergency Medicine.
+Associate Membership is available to a Temporary or Locum Consultant in Emergency Medicine or Paediatric Emergency Medicine not eligible for Full Membership or a non-Consultant hospital doctor, such as an Associate Specialist; Associate Emergency Physician; Staff Grade; Specialist Registrar; Registrar; Senior House Officer; Intern or equivalent, working in or having an interest in Emergency Medicine.

 Associate members are entitled to attend meetings of the General Membership, Annual General Meetings and Extraordinary General Meetings of the Association and take part in discussions but not to vote.